nadeemdesai/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

     Example: For a phone number in the US: +1234567890 Include the country code (+ followed by the numeric code).

+6. Use a Bot Token (Alternative Method)
+    If you are using a Telegram bot, replace the phone number input with the bot token.
+To create a bot:

+    Open Telegram and search for BotFather.
+    Start a conversation with BotFather and create a new bot.
+    Copy the provided API Token and use it in place of your phone number.

 # Key Features